Skip navigation

 Complete University Guide Subject League Table 2026

-A Building Services Engineering degree at Canterbury Christ Church University (CCCU) will give you the skills to excel in designing and developing sustainable, efficient buildings.
+Study Building Services Engineering at Canterbury Christ Church University (CCCU) and gain the skills to excel in designing and developing sustainable, efficient buildings.
 You'll learn to balance technical knowledge with practical application, ensuring your designs are functional and innovative.

 Throughout the course you’ll be supported by staff and will develop your skill set through varied activities and assessments.
 From residential to commercial projects, this course will prepare you for a wide range of exciting career opportunities in the thriving construction industry.